 Hi!
-I am Tania Reid and am a specialist clutter and hoarding practitioner who started For the Crowded House in 2012.
+I am Tania Reid and am a specialist clutter and hoarding practitioner, in Melbourne.
+I started For the Crowded House in 2012.
 It’s now 2017, I has facilitated over 340 hoarding training days across Australia, and most of my time is spent with people in their own cluttered and hoarded homes.

 After 13 years in the community sector, I decided to take a leap into the unknown world of business owner and follow my passion to support people feeling stuck or overwhelmed by clutter or hoarded items.
 Some people call themselves collectors, finders/keepers or hoarders.